 We do not have a sales organization and have no experience as a company in sales, marketing and distribution of our product.
-We have entered into an agreement with Device Technologies, a third-party distributor in Australia, to commence the commercial sale of our product in Australia.
+We have entered into an agreement with Device Technologies, a third-party distributor in Australia, to commence the commercial sale of our product in Australia and we have entered into an agreement with Bader Sultan & Brothers, a third-party distributor in Kuwait, to commence the commercial sale of our product in the Middle East.
 To generate sales in Australia and launch the commercialization of our product in other geographic regions we may need to identify and enter into other third-party distributor agreements.
 There is no assurance that we can do so on economically acceptable terms or that if we do so, that third party will be successful in selling our product.
-We will also need to develop a sales and marketing infrastructure or contract with third parties to perform that function before launching the commercialization of our product in markets outside of Australia.
+We will also need to develop a sales and marketing infrastructure or contract with third parties to perform that function before launching the commercialization of our product in markets outside of Australia and the Middle East.
 Developing a sales force is expensive and time consuming and could delay or limit the success of any product launch.
 Even if we obtain approval from the FDA to market our Maestro System, we may be unable to develop an effective sales and marketing organization on a timely basis, if at all.
 If we develop our own sales and marketing capabilities, our sales force will be competing with the experienced and well-funded marketing and sales organizations of our more established competitors.
 If we are unable to establish our own sales and marketing capabilities, we will need to contract with third parties to market and sell our product.
 In this event, our profit margins would likely be lower than if we performed these functions ourselves.
 In addition, we would necessarily be relying on the skills and efforts of others for the successful marketing of our product.
-If we are unable to establish and maintain effective sales and marketing capabilities, independently or with others, we may not be able to generate product revenue and may not become profitable.
+If we are unable to establish and maintain effective sales and marketing capabilities, independently or with others, we may not be able to generate pro